Ceremony Order

 Bridesmaids and Groomsmen walking out separately

-Family members included in the recessional (they will typically walk out after the wedding party)
+Family members included in the recessional (typically walking out after the wedding party)

-Flower Girls and Ring Bearer included in the recessional (they will typically walk out after the wedding party, with family)
+Flower Girls and Ring Bearer included in the recessional (typically walking out after the wedding party, with family)

 Top Tips for Wedding Processionals and Recessionals

-General Tip: Design the processional and recessional before your ceremony rehearsal so that there’s no confusion
+General Tip: Design the processional and recessional order before your ceremony rehearsal so that there’s no confusion when the big day arrives.

 Processional:

-Line up your wedding party starting with the person/people farthest from the couple then work your way in
+Line up the wedding party starting with the person/people farthest from the couple, and work your way in.

-Everyone (except the bride and her escort) walk at a slow pace but not too slow - like walking through a pool.
-The bride and her escort should walk very slowly, like a graduation march
+Everyone (except the bride and her escort) should walk at a slow pace, but not too slow — like walking through water.
+The bride and her escort should walk very slowly, like a graduation march.

-When walking, ladies should have their bouquets at their belly buttons (hold with both hands) and guys should walk as normal.
-If walking in a pair, ladies should hold their bouquets with their outside arm, guys will offer their inside arm to the lady, and the lady will loop their hand through the guy’s elbow
+Ladies should hold their bouquets at belly button height with both hands.
+If walking in pairs, ladies should hold bouquets with their outside arm, and the gentleman should offer their inside arm for the lady to loop her hand through.

-When the groom gets to the altar, the next person can go.
-The following person should wait until the person in front of them gets halfway down the aisle to start walking
+When the groom reaches the altar, the next person can go.
+The following person should wait until the person in front of them reaches halfway down the aisle before starting to walk.

-For the wedding party, when they get to the top of the aisle, they will split and go to their spots
+For the wedding party, once they reach the top of the aisle, they will split and go to their spots.

-Show flower girls where and how often she should sprinkle her petals
+Flower girls should know where and how often to sprinkle their petals.

 Recessional: